|

 The Agricultural and Processed Food Products Export Development Authority (APEDA) declared that the export of “Meat & Preparations” between April 2011 and February 2012 was valued at Rs 1,28,165.86 crores and was the third-highest food export from India.
 So, try to imagine the number of animals killed…

 Furthermore, during this period “Marine Production” topped the list of exports and was valued at Rs 1,54,791.86 crores.
 Whereas in 2010-11, meat and marine products together totalled Rs 9,95,578.52 crores.
 Meanwhile, the value of India’s beef exports nearly doubled from $1.9 billion in 2010-11 to $3.2 billion in 2012-13.
+Besides the inhumanity of the act of slaughter itself, there are countless other cruelties that precede the final killing.

 Following anti-ritualistic or “halal” slaughter campaigns in many countries, in January 2021 the APEDA dropped the word “halal” from its red meat manual.
 APEDA deleted portions that required exporters to ensure “animals are slaughtered by “halal” system under strict vigilance of recognised and registered Islamic body as per the tenets of Islamic Shariyat and the certificate for “halal” is issued by the representative of registered Islamic body under whose supervision the slaughter is conducted in order to meet the requirements of importing country”.
 APEDA manual now requires animals “slaughtered according to the requirements of importing country/importer”.
 In short, the meat exported can be either “halal” or “jhatka”.